The general position avoidance game and hardness of general position games: Preliminary results and examples

 All graphs considered, here, are finite, simple and without loops or multiple edges.
 The {\em distance} $d_G(u,v)$ between vertices $u$ and $v$ is the length of a shortest $u,v$-path.
 A $u,v$-path of minimum length is also called a $u,v$-{\it geodesic}.
 The {\em interval} $I_G[u,v]$ between $u$ and $v$ is the set of vertices that lie on some $u,v$-geodesic.
 For $S\subseteq V(G)$, set $I_G[S]=\bigcup_{_{u,v\in S}}I_G[u,v]$.
 When the graph $G$ is clear from the context, we omit the subscript and simply write $d(u,v)$, $I[u,v]$ and $I[S]$.

 A set of vertices $S\subseteq V(G)$ is a {\em general position set} if no three vertices from $S$ lie on a common geodesic.
 The size of a smallest general position set of $G$ is denoted by $\gp(G)$ and called the {\em general position number} of $G$.
+For example, notice that $\gp(C_n)=3$ for any cycle $C_n$ with $n\geq 5$.

 Following the notations from~\cite{klavzar-2021e}, the sequence of vertices played in the position games on a graph $G$ will be denoted by $a_1, b_1, a_2, b_2, \ldots$, that is, the vertices played by A are $a_1, a_2, \ldots$, and the vertices played by B are $b_1, b_2, \ldots$ For instance, we may say that A starts the game by playing $a_1 = x$, where $x\in V(G)$.
 Suppose that $x_1, \ldots, x_j$ are vertices played so far on the graph $G$.
 Then we say that $y\in V(G)$ is a {\em playable vertex} if $y\notin \{x_1, \ldots, x_j\}$ and $\{x_1, \ldots, x_j\} \cup \{y\}$ is a general position set of $G$.
 Let $\Pl_G(x_1, \ldots, x_j)$ be the set of all playable vertices after the vertices $x_1, \ldots, x_j$ have already been played; we may sometimes simplify the notation $\Pl_G(x_1, \ldots, x_j)$ to $\Pl_G(\ldots x_j)$.
 For instance, if $x$ and $y$ are arbitrary vertices of a path $P$, then $\Pl_P(x) = V(P)\setminus \{x\}$ and $\Pl_P(x,y) = \emptyset$.
 In fact, if $G$ is an arbitrary graph, then $\Pl_G(a_1) = V(G)\setminus \{a_1\}$.
 Denoting by $S$ the set of vertices $\{x_1, \ldots, x_j\}$ played so far, we may also write $\Pl_G(S)$ for $\Pl_G(x_1, \ldots, x_j)$.
 The following observation will turn out to be quite useful, hence we state it as a lemma for further use.